Employer Branding

 3. define who suits you

-4. take applicants into their everyday life
+4. take applicants with you into your everyday life

 5. build trust